-- 8.1: The course is laid out relatively well with a very minimalistic design approach.
-Consider adding discussion directly into Modules so that they are contextualized; then hide the discussion sidebar.
-The same applies for quizzes and other course content. - 8.2: This is well described throughout. - 8.3: Consider multiple delivery systems for course materials.
+- 8.1: Unable to access the Blackboard course, so this is implied based on other [similar] courses. - 8.2: This should be enhanced and described to accommodate a variety of learners.
+The Reviewer recommends employing Universal Design for Learning standards. - 8.3: Consider multiple delivery systems for course materials.
 The Americans with Disabilities Act requires institutions to make accommodations for student who identify as having a disability.
 Work closely with your institution's office for disability services to identify resources to assist in making your course ADA compliant.
 The Reviewer assumes this has been considered.
 Microsoft software includes an Accessibility Checker.
 Certain learning Management Systems also include accessibility checkers. - 8.4: Consider processing this course through an ADA checker.
 Webaim is one such option. http://wave.webaim.org - 8.5: There are videos required for this course.
 Ensure they are easy accessed and include either 1) captioning or 2) a transcript.